philippkraft/cmf/documentation/tutorial/physical/CmfTutRetentioncurve.md

 where:
 - @f$\Psi_{tot}@f$
  is the total potential of the water storage in m water column
-- @f$z@f$ is the height above the reference height in m, the gravitaional potential
+- @f$z@f$ is the height above the reference height in m, the gravitational potential
 - @f$\Psi_M(\theta)@f$ is the matrix potential, a function of the water content @f$\theta)@f$, also called the suction pressure in m. @f$\Psi_M<0m@f$ for unsaturated media and @f$\Psi_M=0m@f$ for saturated conditions
 - @f$p@f$ is the hydrostatic pressure from upper water storages in m
 - @f$\Psi_O@f$ is the osmotic potential in m